tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 If the client cannot determine how much information its external IP address may reveal, they SHOULD NOT include any value.

-The client MAY append the client hint header in requests to the server after the server has explicitly opted in to receiving the hint, or if the client knows of specific server configurations, such as proxy settings, that support including the hint.
+The client MAY include the client hint header in requests to the server after the server has explicitly opted in to receiving the hint, or if the client knows of specific server configurations, such as proxy settings, that support including the hint.